HINKOKO/holbertonschool-system_linux/multithreading/Learnings.md

 Each one of a process's threads has its own context: its own ID, its own stack, its own instruction pointer, and processor registers. <br>
 But since all of the threads are part of the same process, they share the same virtual memory address space: the same code, the same heap, the same shared libraries and same open file descriptors. <br>
-Threads does not fall in the pattern of strict "parent-child" hierarchy like processes, they rather are like a \*_group of peers_, regardless of which one was created over another and so on... => They are peers like HOlbies ! hum.. <br>
+Threads does not fall in the pattern of strict "parent-child" hierarchy like processes, they rather are like a \*_group of peers_, regardless of which one was created over another and so on... => Threads are like Holbies ! hum.. <br>

 - ### **3.
 What is the difference between concurrency and parallelism**